tacocat1234/cr_game_sim/README.md

 ## Champions
 archerqueen, skeletonking, goldenknight
 special note:
-bot cannot use champions, and randomizing deck will never randomize a champion for you. only one per deck or something might break, but that isnt a hard limit so whatever.
+bot can use champions, and randomizing deck will only randomzie a champion if you dont fill in any slots. only one per deck or something might break, but that isnt a hard limit so whatever.